whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Black Lives Matter organizers proclaim they are anti-white supremacy and anti-capitalist.
 But do you think that a movement so heavily funded by rich white capitalists will end the oppression that benefits them so much?**

 Black Lives Matter isn't even the only astroturf movement in the United States.
-As another example, the multibillionaire Koch brothers have spent over $160 million to fund dozens of "independent" research and opinion organizations to trick people into thinking climate change is fake -- all to protect their investment in their oil and chemical company.[xxx-greenpeace koch]<sup>,</sup>[xxx-new yorker koch]**
+As another example, the multibillionaire Koch brothers have spent over $160 million to fund at least 90 "independent" research and opinion organizations to trick people into thinking climate change is fake -- all to protect their investment in their oil and chemical company.[xxx-greenpeace koch]**

 Creating and controlling astroturf social movements is common in unhealthy cultures where a few powerful people control vast wealth and work to keep it at any cost.